Copyright 2013 by Trish Causey. All Rights Reserved.

 - 1 teaspoon organic coconut oil

 In a skillet, sauté the sausage in the coconut oil until it is browned, but not blackened.
-Remove sausage from skillet, and set aside.
-Meanwhile, heat butter in a small skillet or saucepan, and add rice to heat through.
-Watch while cooking salad and cover with a lid when done to keep warm.
+Remove sausage from skillet, set aside, and keep warm.

 - 1 carrot, peeled, sliced very thinly